Lake Mary High School: Campus

-Lake Mary High School was the fourth high school in Seminole County, opening for the 1981–82 academic year which is recent.
-Seminole High School was opened in 1902.
+Lake Mary High School was the fourth high school in Seminole County, opening for the 1981–82 academic year.
 The 300000 sqft physical plant includes an 800-seat auditorium, 890-seat cafeteria, 2,200-seat gymnasium, a media center, and 13 computer labs.
 The high school grounds contain a 4,500-seat stadium, lighted baseball field, softball field, track, tennis and handball courts, and an indoor practice building.
 Since 2002, the campus has undergone a $20 million project involving both new construction and remodeling, funded by a county-wide sales tax.
 A new 27000 sqft auditorium with modern band, chorus, dance and drama facilities opened in July 2003, along with a 6000 sqft multipurpose fieldhouse.
 The main building remodeling includes a new media center (14,500 sq ft), CCTV studios, additional classrooms, relocation of the administration, and expanded applied technology labs.
 The final phase, completed in 2006, provided practice fields and courts, parking and drainage improvements, and concession space.

 In May 2008, the auditorium was named for Alice Ann Nilsen and Terry Pattishall, retiring choral and band directors.
 Nielsen served the school for 23 years; Pattishall, for 27 years.